 A statement that means both “I am” and “I follow.” – Trans.

 A Quebecism that can be used both as an affectionate nickname for one’s uncle or as a pejorative one for a man who is very traditional, even backward, in his thinking and who likes lewd jokes.

 Michael Eddy is a laureate of the 2019-2022 Fonderie Darling’s Montreal Studios program and receives the generous sponsorship of the Claudine and Stephen Bronfman Family Foundation.

 Eddy holds a M.F.A from the Staedelschule Frankfurt (DE) and a B.F.A (Interdisciplinary) from the Nova Scotia College of Art and Design (NSCAD University) in Halifax.
 He participated in many residencies in Canada, Italy, China and Japan.
 He has been working in collaboration with Knowles Eddy Knowles (since 2004) and co-organized the HomeShop space and collaboration in Beijing (2010-2013).
-His texts were published in many catalogues and magazines, including Esse arts+opinions.
+His texts were published in many catalogues and magazines, including Esse arts+opinions and Peripheral Review.